sththapa/Nepal-COVID-19-new-cases-predictor-project/README.md

 * Credits

 # Overview
 This is a Machine Learning Model built using the dataset of COVID-19 to predict the new cases of Nepal.
 The model is cleaned and polished to reach certain level of accuracy inorder to predict new cases.
-Since, the data was continous dataset I have used Regression model for this model.
+Since, the data was continous dataset with single output I have used Regression model for this model.

 # Motivation
 I was motivated to involve in this project as a project for my final year college project and what could be the best to utilize the things that I have been learning since the start of COVID-19 pandemic, I always wanted to make an app which could predict something by itself for the future, but the main question for me was what shall I use for dataset.
 Fortunately, as I was doing another project on mobile app using flutter sdk which is also included in my github repo https://github.com/sththapa/Corona-Tracking-App, and video link https://www.youtube.com/watch?v=UQzt_VKOcCY&t=793s, this app was about the COVID-19 which could show us the updated COVID-19 case of Nepal everytime we open an app.
-Now, this thing trigerred my mind thats I thought why not to do the same thing to make a predictive model using Machine Learning.
+Now, this thing trigerred my mind that I thought why not to do the same thing to make a predictive model using Machine Learning.
 I tried to search a lot of data on the internet and I finally found a dataset of all the lastest cases of world.
 But, my intension was to predict the new cases of Nepal only so I had filtered the country and choosed Nepal only.
 On this 1 month journey of project I am happy that I got to learn many new things and also added that things that I knew.
 These things always motivated me towards this project.

 # Technical aspect
 The project is in three parts:
 >1.
-At first model was built using Jupyter notebook where I trained machine learning model.
+At first model was built using Jupyter notebook where I trained machine learning model
 >2.
+Model is trainded and tested with Deep Learning Model as well.
+>3.
 Streamlit framework was used for building the frontend framework where user can interact easily.
->3.
+>4.
 App has been deployed in heroku to make it live.

 # Installation
 The code is completely written in python 3 language and for frontend I installed streamlit using the command: